mpolden/atb/README.md

 ![Build Status](https://github.com/mpolden/atb/workflows/ci/badge.svg)

 A minimal API for bus data in Trondheim, Norway.
-This API proxies requests to AtB/Entur APIs and converts the responses into a sane JSON format.
+This API proxies requests to Entur APIs and converts the responses into a sane JSON format.

 Responses from the proxied APIs are cached.
 By default bus stops will be cached for 1 week and departures for 1 minute.